 What’s the Catch?

 There’s always a catch, right?
-If you want to join the international party, you’ll need to do more than make your app available in multiple regions.
+If you want to join the international party, you’ll need to do more than making your app available in multiple regions.
 This is where the fun part starts.
-You’ll need to get your texts translated and localized, the design optimized and research the expressions, nuances and habits of different audiences.
+You’ll need to get your texts translated and localized, the design optimized and research the expressions, nuances, and habits of different audiences.

 Mobile app localization is not as simple as translating your app into Spanish or French for the Spanish or French speaking markets – which span multiple countries across different hemispheres with contrasting climates, cultures and beliefs.
 Localizing your mobile app goes way deeper than that.